-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-Wisconsin's Children's Code does not expressly allow for a child welfare response in non-familial trafficking cases regardless of caregiver fault.
+Wisconsin's Children's Code does not expressly allow for a child welfare response in non-caregiver trafficking cases.
 Under Wis.
 Stat. § 48.02(1) (Definitions), the definition of "abuse" is silent regarding the child's relationship to the perpetrator when a child is deemed abused as the result of being a victim of child sex trafficking or commercial sexual exploitation.
 Similarly, Wis.
 Stat. § 48.13(3), (3m) (Jurisdiction over children alleged to be in need of protection or services) does not expressly require parent or caregiver fault for abuse or neglect in order to find that the court has jurisdiction over "a child alleged to be in need of protection or services."
 Conversely, Wisconsin's Children's Code also does not expressly clarify that a child welfare response to child sex trafficking victims need not hinge on caregiver liability.
-Further, a specialized investigation is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+Further, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.

-2.11.1 Recommendation: Statutorily allow for child welfare involvement in child sex trafficking cases regardless of parent or caregiver fault and provide for a specialized investigation in those cases.
+2.11.1 Recommendation: Statutorily allow for child welfare involvement in child sex trafficking cases regardless of parent or caregiver fault and provide for a specialized response in those cases.
+(See Issue Brief 2.11.)